 We invite you to explore our resources and talk with our staff in Shouvlin 210 as well as check out the Wittenberg Career Services website for more information.

-The Writing Center provides friendly, professional support for all types of writing projects: from academic and professional papers to creative and personal writing.
-Trained student advisors work with writers at every stage of the writing process - from brainstorming, through drafting, to final editing.
-The Writing Center, which serves the entire Wittenberg community of students, faculty and staff, is located in 112 Hollenbeck Hall and can be reached at 327-6154.
+The Writing Center provides friendly, professional support for all types of writing projects: from academic and professional papers to personal statements and or poetry.
+Trained student advisors work with writers at every stage of the writing process - brainstorming, drafting, revising, editing.
+The Writing Center is located in 112 Hollenbeck Hall and can be reached at 327-6154.
 The Center is open 9:00 a.m. to 4:30 p.m.
 Monday through Friday, 7:00 to 9:00 p.m.
 Sunday through Thursday evenings, and 2:30 to 4:30 p.m.
 Sunday afternoons.
-For more information, and to access our online calendar, please visit our website: http://www5.wittenberg.edu/administration/writingcenter.html.
+For more information, and to access our online calendar, please visit our website:http://wittenberg.edu/administration/writingcenter.html.